 “The Winds of Winter” came last night and blew the doors off everyone’s hinges.
-The sixth season finale of Game of Thrones was a smash success with both critics, fans and even some non-fans who praised it as a singular piece of television and one of the top episodes of the show ever.
-You can check out my in-depth recap here and a preview of what’s to come in season 7 here but Entertainment Weekly, always the scooper, got interviews with departing stars Natalie Dormer and Finn Jones (the Tyrell siblings Margaery and Loras) as well as the new Queen of the Seven Kingdoms Lena Headey (the Mad Queen Cersei Lannister).
+The sixth season finale of HBO‘s Game of Thrones was a smash success with both critics, fans and even some non-fans who praised it as a singular piece of television and one of the top episodes of the show ever.
+Entertainment Weekly, always the scooper, got interviews with departing stars Natalie Dormer and Finn Jones (the Tyrell siblings Margaery and Loras) as well as the new Queen of the Seven Kingdoms Lena Headey (the Mad Queen Cersei Lannister).

 Dormer’s time on the show as the longest she spent playing a character, which was significantly beefed up from the books where the operates a more peripheral role as a non-POV character (the books are told through the limited third-person perspective of an array of characters).
 It remains to be seen how author George R.R.
 Martin will dispatch her in his book series, but here it seems the price of the narrative convenience the show has indulged in these last two years.

 “They have to tighten the storylines given however many episodes are left.
 They have to focus them, down to get to the real business of the throne.
 Dany’s not far away.
 I appreciate they have to streamline and they’ve come up with some ingenious ways to do that that the audience will not see coming.
 That’s Game of Thrones all over, isn’t it?
 Every year something comes from the left field that no one could have predicted.
 It’s great they can still shock people six years on.
 I watch as an audience member as well, you get side swiped.”